 From tense shoulders to slipped discs, work-related back pain is a major issue for employees and employers alike.

-Not only are musculoskeletal issues the second leading cause of long-term disability claims, they can also affect workers’ mental health and increase distraction at the office (source).
+Not only are musculoskeletal issues the second leading cause of long-term disability claims, they can also affect workers’ mental health and increase distraction at work.
 In severe cases, staff with back complaints may need to take extra time off to deal with their symptoms.

 In this blog, we’ll look at what causes back pain and offer simple, actionable tips for how to prevent it.